mapospace/fathem_/README.md

   Message,
   TrackConversationRequest,
   TrackConversationResponse,
+  SimilaritySearchRequest,
+  SimilaritySearchResponse,
+  ResolveConversationRequest,
   ResolveConversationResponse,
-  HealthCheckResponse,
-  Usage,
-  Remaining
+  HealthCheckResponse
-} from 'fathem';
+} from '@fathem/fathem';
 ```

 ## Best Practices

 1. **Unique Conversation IDs**: Use unique conversation IDs for each customer session
-2. **Complete Message History**: Send all messages or use incremental updates consistently
+2. **Send Only New Messages**: When updating conversations, only send new messages
-3. **Track Resolution**: Always mark conversations as resolved for better learning
+3. **Track Resolution**: Always mark conversations as resolved for better AI learning
 4. **Error Recovery**: Implement proper error handling for production applications
-5. **Rate Limit Handling**: The SDK handles rate limits automatically, but monitor usage
+5. **Check Response Flags**: Use `isIncremental` in responses to verify behavior

 ## Development